Discover the 2 Types of Rattlesnakes in Wisconsin

 Length36-56 inches

 The first rattlesnake species found in Wisconsin is the timber rattlesnake.
 These large snakes only live along the western edge of Wisconsin.
 They prefer to live in deciduous forests and areas on the edges of woodlands during the summertime.
-Gravid female snakes (ones that are pregnant) and juvenile snakes, however, prefer to stay in open areas with bluff prairies during the summer because they like it to be a little warmer.
+Gravid female snakes (ones that are pregnant) and juvenile snakes, however, prefer to stay in open areas with bluff prairies (generally near their dens) during the summer because they like it to be a little warmer.
 But they also need to be able to avoid getting too hot by having places to go to get shade, like brush, trees, or rock shelves.

-Timber Rattlesnakes come out of brumation or hibernation (when they sleep for a long time during the winter) as early as April 1.
+Timber rattlesnakes come out of brumation or hibernation (when they sleep for a long time during the winter) as early as April 1.
 However, they can also come out of hibernation well into June.
 They remain active throughout the summer, until as late as mid-October.
 Timber rattlesnakes breed in August, and female snakes give birth to their young in mid-August or mid-September the following year.
 Female timber rattlesnakes in Wisconsin usually only have babies once every three to four years.

 Timber rattlesnaake coiled in a loop